rwu08/opensear/README.md

 <!-- badges: start -->
   [![R-CMD-check](https://github.com/rwu08/opensear/workflows/R-CMD-check/badge.svg)](https://github.com/rwu08/opensear/actions)
 <!-- badges: end -->

 ## Overview

-The OpenSeaR package contains datasets and functions to use in conjunction with the OpenSea API.
+The OpenSeaR package contains datasets and functions to use in conjunction with the [OpenSea API](https://docs.opensea.io/reference/api-overview).
+The response from the API is cleaned from the JSON format and transformed into a clean dataframe.

+The package also contains some sample data from [Mutant Ape Yacht Club](https://opensea.io/collection/mutant-ape-yacht-club) which contains event data for 85 unique assets.
+In addition, sample data containing historical average price of some popular collections are also included.

+Functions inside the package include:

+* `read_os_collection`: Takes required API key and optional asset owner address and converts JSON format API call result into dataframe

 ## Installation